 “We are keen to support Kerwee as well as the industry which is set to gain so much from this project”, said Mr Hamblin who has an extensive growth and carcase database but this NFI testing will “fill in a missing part of the financial puzzle.
 We could have sires that are equal to growth and carcase but we have not been able to identify which one converts feed to weight most efficiently.”

-The January 2018 Sire Progeny Test Program is now open.
-We are calling for test sires to be nominated and delivered to Kerwee Lotfeeders from 13 December 2017.
-All data collected will be entered on your behalf directly into Wagyu BREEDPLAN.
+The April 2018 Sire Progeny Test Program is now open.
+We are calling for test sires to be nominated and delivered to Kerwee Lotfeeders by mid-April All data collected will be entered on your behalf directly into Wagyu BREEDPLAN.

 This Sire Progeny Test Program is on the move.
 If you think you have sires with their progeny cohort groups ready to test, or just want to check out the opportunity and plan for future intakes contact Steve Martin.

 Kerwee Lotfeeders Pty Ltd